mikeybkats/theHeartOftheBuddhasTeaching/Deep thinking notes.md

 6. concentration
 7. and letting go

 The potentialities of the seven factors of awakening are in all of us.
 We all have the capacity to allow these good seeds to grow.
-Nurturing these qualities will help nourish the enlighte
+Nurturing these qualities will help nourish the enlightenment inside us all, as enlightenment is not simply a thing that can be found like a treasure and instantly transport your mind to another place.
+It is a journey that grows all the time, it is a

 ### Equanimity

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgyNzAwMjE3OSw3NjQ0MDcyNzYsLTE3ND
+eyJoaXN0b3J5IjpbLTgwODk3ODY1Nyw3NjQ0MDcyNzYsLTE3ND
 I0MTEzNDAsLTE2MzM2Mzk3NTAsMTMyMTU0NzUxLC0xNDk0NTIx
 MDU3XX0=
 -->